tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

 }
 {% endhighlight %}

-The rest is again nothing sepcial.
+The rest is again nothing special.

 ## The details: Configuring OpenSSH
 The OpenSSH configuration has two different variants: The jumpbox is the only machine where SSH is publicly available, so it only has public key authentication enabled with password authentication disabled in its [configuration][sshd_config_wopwd].
 I had some issues with connections failing after a couple of minutes, so I also added `ClientAliveInterval` of 60 (seconds) as explained [here][ClientAliveInterval], the rest is once again pretty standard: